 Conclusion – the DMD framework as DiGA with additions

-France is adopting large parts of the German DiGA concept, including Fast Track, enabling accelerated and simplified market entry for reimbursable digital medical devices (DMDs).
+France is largely adopting the German DiGA concept, including Fast Track, and is thus facilitating accelerated and simplified market entry for reimbursable digital medical devices (DMD).
 The requirements for qualifying a medical device for DMD are largely the same as those for the German market.

-Due to the early stage, there are also still some uncertainties (as of July 24, 2023): It is not officially known which exact study forms are required, nor along which guard rails the prices will be set or negotiated; the law remains unclear at this point and refers to ministerial decisions yet to come.
+However, there are still uncertainties regarding the assessment criteria (as of 2025): It is neither officially known which exact forms of study are required, nor along which guard rails the prices will be set or negotiated; the law remains unclear at this point and refers to ministerial decisions that are yet to follow.

-Nevertheless, one thing is already clear: the introduction of the legal framework for the standardized handling of refundable DMD in France opens up a wide field for German providers or those operating in Germany, who can bring their DiGA, already established in this country, to another market with around 67 million inhabitants – an interesting opportunity to diversify development costs.
+Nevertheless, one thing is already clear: the introduction of the legal framework for the standardized handling of reimbursable DMDs in France has opened up a wide field for German or German-based providers who can bring their already established DiGAs to another market with a population of around 67 million – an interesting opportunity to diversify development costs.

 In addition, the more liberal handling of risk classes offers yet another opportunity.
-Digital medical devices, which are currently excluded from the DiGA definition in Germany due to risk classes IIb and III, are being given an opportunity in France.
+Digital medical devices, which are currently excluded from the DiGA definition in Germany due to risk class III, are being given a chance in France.
 Thus, the new regulation in our neighboring country enables the establishment of products and ultimately business models that are currently unthinkable in this country under DiGA regulation.

 This and the general fact that France is recognizably showing great ambition in the further development of the framework for digital health makes it seem worthwhile for DiGA providers or aspirants to look beyond the western German border.